Former Colonial continues international hoops adventure

 "Maurice has demonstrated that he is the right individual to lead our men's basketball program," stated Director of Athletics and Recreation Patrick Nero.
 "Our student-athletes respond well to his energy, passion and vision.
 I want to congratulate Maurice on this hard-earned opportunity.
 We're confident that he will continue to recruit and retain the next generation of men's basketball student-athletes and help their talents shine."

-The youngest Head Coach in a Top 10 RPI conference, Joseph engineered a 10-8 conference record in the Atlantic 10 in 2016-17 that included five consecutive wins to finish the regular season.
+The youngest Head Coach in a Top 10 RPI conference, and the second youngest in all of Division I, Joseph engineered a 10-8 conference record in the Atlantic 10 in 2016-17 that included five consecutive wins to finish the regular season.
 After being picked to finish eighth by conference coaches, the Colonials finished sixth in 2016-17 with a win over regular season champion Dayton in the regular season finale.
 In all, three GW freshmen combined to make 50 starts on the year.

 An elite shooter in his playing days at Michigan State and Vermont, Joseph was instrumental in the Colonials being the most accurate three-point shooting team in the Atlantic 10 this season.